-Picked up by Indian Army for questioning, 3 civilians found dead near gunfight site in Poonch
+Picked up by Army for questioning, 3 civilians found dead near gunfight site in Poonch

-Internet services were suspended in the district after protest against the deaths.
+Internet services were suspended in the district and neighbouring Rajouri after protests against the deaths.

-Three civilians from Jammu and Kashmir, who were picked up by the Indian Army for questioning after suspected militants attacked two Army vehicles in Poonch district on Thursday, were found dead near the site of the ambush on Friday, reported PTI.
+Three civilians from Jammu and Kashmir, who had been picked up by the Indian Army, were found dead near the site of the ambush on Friday, reported PTI.
+They were being questioned after suspected militants attacked two Army vehicles in Poonch district on Thursday

 The Jammu and Kashmir government acknowledged the deaths in a post on X but has not provided an explanation for how the deaths happened.
 The Indian Army and the Jammu and Kashmir Police too have not explained the circumstances behind the civilian deaths.

-The information and public relations department of the Union territory said that “legal action in this matter has been initiated by the appropriate authority” and that the government has announced a compensation for the deceased.
+The information and public relations department of the Union territory said that “legal action in this matter has been initiated by the appropriate authority” and that the government has announced a compensation package for the deceased.

 The attack on the Army on Thursday left four Indian soldiers dead and two injured.
 The People’s Anti-Fascist Front, an offshoot of Pakistan-based militant group Jaish-e-Mohammed, has claimed responsibility for the attack, the Hindustan Times reported.

 The dead civilians have been identified as Safeer Hussain (43), Mohammad Showket (27) and Shabir Ahmad (32), reported PTI.
-They were residents of Topa Pir village in Poonch’s Bufliaz region and part of larger group of eight civilians picked up for questioning in relation to the Poonch attack.
+They were residents of Topa Pir village in Poonch’s Bufliaz region and part of a group of eight civilians picked up for questioning about the Poonch attack.

 Following their deaths, protests broke out in the region after which mobile internet services were suspended on Saturday in Poonch and its adjoining district Rajouri.